-b.
-During many class meetings, you will get into small groups to discuss and answer a question together.
-You will support your answer(s) with examples from your experience or from a reading.
+- a.
+Some class meetings will start with some writing, either a question or comment about the week's reading.
+These will occasionally be collected. - b.
+During many class meetings, you will get into small groups to discuss and answer questions together.
 Each time you do this, there will be a new "recorder" who will report the group's answer(s) to the whole class.
 If there is group disagreement the recorder will report the differing views.
 Another person will be the "checker," whose job is to make sure that everyone contributes.
 If there are issues regarding group contribution, I expect an email later that day.
 Otherwise I will assume everyone has contributed adequately.
-Notes handed in for grading participation; all notes handed in must have the names of all group members present for that discussion.
+These will occasionally be collected; all notes handed in must have the names of all group members present for that discussion. - c.
+There will be occasional pop quizzes.
+They will not be announced in advance and there will not be make-ups.